rhuanbello/collagefm/README.md

-# LastMosaic
+# Collage.fm

-LastMosaic is a web application that generates visual collages of your most listened artists and albums on Last.fm.
+Collage.fm is a web application that generates visual collages of your most listened artists and albums on Last.fm.
 Create beautiful grids of your music taste to share with friends or on social media.

 ## Features